British English vs American English

 Vowel Sounds:

-- BrE tends to have a more rounded vowel sound, whereas AmE often uses a flatter sound.
+- BrE tends to have more rounded vowel sounds; AmE often flatter.

 R Pronunciation: